rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 How cool!

-**Disclaimers:**
+**Disclaimers:** (imagine this is a very small font)
 _The above code may require something like `strictNullChecks` compiler flag.
 In this post I assume strict compiler flags are on, something you get by default with scaffolding, e.g. using `create-react-app my-project --template typescript` is close enough.
-The code examples have been tested with TypeScript v4.4.4, and partially with v4.5.2.
+The code examples have been tested with TypeScript v4.4.4 and v4.5.2.
 This post is a pandoc output of a markdown document and code examples are not interactive.
-All examples (except for examples using office.js) are published in ts-notes folder in this repo: [_add_blank_target ts-experiments](https://github.com/rpeszek/ts-experiments)
+Most code examples are published in _ts-notes_ folder in this repo: [_add_blank_target ts-experiments](https://github.com/rpeszek/ts-experiments)
 A lot of interaction with TS happens using IntelliSense, I have used vscode v1.62.3 (2021-11-17T08:00:36.721Z), Linux x64 5.4.0-90-generic snap._

 Talking about my "literal" excitement, my next play example implements `Either` (I am not trying to implement my own Either type, only to play with the language):